-Until recently, most treatments of the History of Christianity have focused almost exclusively on the Church in Europe & what’s often called “Western” Christianity.
-Mention is made of the Church’s growth into other regions like North Africa, and the Middle & Far East.
+Until recently, most treatments of the History of Christianity have focused almost exclusively on the Church in Europe and what’s often called “Western” Christianity.
+Mention is made of the Church’s growth into other regions like North Africa, and the Middle and Far East.
 But it’s barely a nod in that direction.
 For every 10,000 words devoted to the Church in Europe, 10 are given to the Church of the East.
-What’s really sad is that this Church has a rich history.
-We won’t make up for the lack of reporting on the History of the church in these regions here, but we will seek to fill in some of the gaps and give those who are interested some resources for learning more.
+What’s sad is that this Church has a rich history.
+We won’t make up for the lack of reporting on the history of the church in these regions, but we will seek to fill in some of the gaps and give those interested resources for learning more.

 Okay, here we go.
 We embark now on The Long Road to Reform.

-At the dawn of the 13th C with Innocent III, the papacy reached the zenith of its power.
-The Dominicans & Franciscans carried the Gospel to all, the new universities were hotbeds of theological enterprise, and in Gothic Cathedrals seemed to defeat the law of gravity.
+At the dawn of the 13th C with Innocent III, the papacy reached the zenith.
+The Dominicans and Franciscans carried the Gospel far and wide, new universities were hotbeds of theological enterprise, and Gothic Cathedrals seemed to defeat the law of gravity.

 By 1261, the West’s influence in Constantinople was over as well as the bogus union the 4th Crusade claimed to have forged.
 Over the next 2 centuries, Europe saw several changes that set the scene for the modern world.

-One of the most important changes was in the realm of economics.
+One of the most important was in the realm of economics.

-When we think of the Middle Ages in Europe, we think of feudalism with its strict rules of class.
-There was the land-owning nobility and the commoners or serfs who worked the land for them in exchange for protection.
-We don’t; have time to go into it here, but feudalism was largely the result of developments in the technology of warfare.
+When we think of the Middle Ages in Europe, we remember feudalism with its strict rules of class.
+There was the land-owning nobility and the commoners, serfs who worked the land for nobles in exchange for protection.
+We don’t have time to go into it here, but feudalism was largely the result of developments in the technology of warfare.
 Armored warriors, called knights, were expensive.
-It took a large economic base to field a knight.
+It took a vast economic base to field them.
 So serfs worked lands in exchange for protection by knights.
-These serfs gave loyalty, called fealty, to nobles in ever higher levels from counts & barons to dukes & earls, with the king at the top.
+These serfs gave loyalty, called fealty, to nobles in ever higher levels from counts and barons to dukes and earls, with the king at the top.
 A third class in this tiered structure of medieval society were the clergy.
-The church also owned lands & had serfs who worked for them.
-This made priests and abbots responsible for the secular rule of church & monastery estates.
+The Church also owned lands and had serfs who worked for them.
+This made priests and abbots responsible for the secular rule of church and monastery estates.
 But toward the end of the Middle Ages, the cities of Europe began to grow and a new class of commoner emerged – the merchant.

-Kings saw the merchants & emerging middle-class that supported them as a way to do an end run around the nobles that so often gave them grief.
+Kings saw the merchants and emerging middle-class that supported them as a way to do an end run around the nobles who so often gave them grief.
 The king didn’t have to depend now on those nobles to supply knights and men at arms.
 From the taxes raised from the middle-class, they could field their own army.

-The growth of strong kings during the late Middle Ages in Europe goes hand in hand with the rising Middle-Class.
+The growth of strong kings during the late Middle Ages in Europe goes hand in hand with the rising middle-class.
 And it’s out of this process the modern nations of Europe emerged.
-Regions that shared a common language & culture coalesced around strong central governments.
+Regions that shared a common language and culture coalesced around strong central governments.
 So, nationalism became one of the factors that will lead to problems for the Church.
 Until the 13th Century, Europeans identified themselves by their town, city or county.
-By the 15th Century they identified themselves as English, French, & Swedish.
+By the 15th Century they identified themselves as English, French, Swedish …

 Where this emerging nationalism effected the Church was when a pope leaned in his policies toward this nation or that.
 When he did, that nation or this ignored his rule.
 And this led to the overall denigration of the pope’s office and authority.
 That in turn led to not a few looking to someone other than the Pope to lead in reform of the Church.

-It was during the Hundred Years’ War that a French teenaged named Joan had visions that stirred her countrymen to rally behind the French prince and give the British a good run for their money.
+It was during the Hundred Years’ War that a French teenager named Joan had visions that stirred her countrymen to rally behind the French prince and give the British a good run for their money.
 Actually, money was the perennial British problem in this War.
-They’d win amazing victories on the battlefield at places like Crecy & Agincourt, then have to withdraw for lack of funds.
+They’d win amazing victories on the battlefield at places like Crecy and Agincourt, then have to withdraw for lack of funds.

 This long conflict with all its many chapters had enormous consequences for the Church.
-It was during this time the so-called “Babylonian Captivity of the Papacy” with the popes relocating from Rome to the French city of Avignon.
-The popes became virtual puppets of the French throne.
+It was during this time the so-called “Babylonian Captivity of the Papacy” took place, with the popes relocating from Rome to the French city of Avignon.
+Popes became virtual puppets of the French throne.
 So the English disregarded the papacy.
-Then, during the Great Schism when 2 rival popes vied for control of the Church, Europeans aligned under whichever pope supported their cause in the War.
+Then, during the Great Papal Schism, when two rival popes vied for control of the Church, Europeans aligned under whichever pope supported their cause in the War.
 That made putting the Schism to an end, even MORE difficult.
 All of this of course, weakened the claims of the Pope to universal authority.

 And what are to say of the Plague that devastated whole regions of the continent?
-The Little Ice Age of the 14th C set crop yields back & led to virtual famine in some places.
-This in turn shattered the fragile economy and set those who were already living hand to mouth into a physically vulnerable position.
-Their immune systems were degraded so when a pestilence like the Plague arrived, hundreds of thousands were susceptible to its ravages.
-Between 1348 & 50, the Black Death swept Europe.
+The Little Ice Age of the 14th C set crop yields back and led to virtual famine in some places.
+This in turn shattered the fragile economy and set those already living hand to mouth into a physically vulnerable position.
+Their immune systems were degraded so when the Plague arrived, hundreds of thousands were susceptible to its ravages.
+Between 1348 and 50, the Black Death swept Europe.
 While numbers vary, with a general account of a third of Europeans dying, there were some regains were as much as HALF the population succumbed.
 Just imagine what that did to the social fabric of these places!
 Well, imagine what it would be like living where you do with only half the people.
 For those in urban centers, that may sound like a dream come true – at first.
-But realize half those who die are the only ones that have the know-how or skill to do a good part of the work that keeps your system running.
+But realize half those who die are the only ones with the know-how or skill to do a good part of the work that keeps your system running.
 Half the houses are now empty.
 Half the stores, closed.
 You get the idea.

-In the mid-15th Century, when it became clear the Turks were determined to make take Constantinople, the Byzantine emperors appealed to the West for help, even though the 4th Crusade had been such a colossal failure.
-In trade for assistance, the popes required that the East affirm their loyalty to Rome.
-Under threat of imminent demise, The East agreed to terms at the Council of Ferrara, in Florence in 1439.
-But the Pope wasn’t able to persuade the Knights & armies of Europe to go to the aid of Constantinople.
+In the mid-15th Century, when it was clear the Turks were determined to take Constantinople, the Byzantine emperors appealed to the West for help, even though the 4th Crusade had been a colossal failure.
+In trade for assistance, the popes required the East affirm their loyalty to Rome.
+Under threat of imminent demise, the East agreed to terms at the Council of Ferrara in 1439.
+But the Pope wasn’t able to persuade the Knights and armies of Europe to go to the aid of Constantinople.
 In the East, many of the Christians there saw the emperor’s bowing to Rome as a capitulation to heresy.
 They refused to fight for him or his cause.
-In 1443, the patriarchs of, Alexandria, Antioch, & Jerusalem rejected the Council’s decisions & broke communion with Constantinople.
+In 1443, the patriarchs of, Alexandria, Antioch, and Jerusalem rejected the Council’s decisions and broke communion with Constantinople.
 In 1452, after more than 400 yrs of animosity, a Roman mass was celebrated in Hagia Sophia.
-But the Constantinople days were numbered.
+But Constantinople’s days were numbered.
 A year later, Muhammad II laid siege to the City.
 His new guns punched holes in those once impregnable walls.
-The Emperor Constantine XI died defending the City.
+Emperor Constantine XI died defending the City.
 The great Hagia Sophia became a mosque and the city was renamed Istanbul.

 The next Pope was Benedict XI.
-A Dominican of genuine piety who sought to undo the acrimony that Boniface had managed to stir up across Italy & France.
+A Dominican of genuine piety who sought to undo the acrimony Boniface had managed to stir up across Italy and France.
 Despite Benedict’s attempts at harmony, King Philip insisted on calling a council to condemn the acts of Boniface.
 Benedict refused as it would be yet another denigration of papal authority at the hands of the French monarch.
-But this wasn’t enough for the conservatives who’d come to see Benedict’s reconciliatory acts as a giving away of too much papal mojo.
+But this wasn’t enough for the conservatives regarded Benedict’s reconciliatory acts as giving away of too much papal mojo.
 He died after only a year as Pope.

 A rumor spread he’d been poisoned; both sides claiming the other had done the deed.
-And by both sides, I mean those French cardinals who backed Philip and the Italian, Germany & English cardinals who backed Rome.
+And by both sides, I mean those French cardinals who backed Philip and the Italian, German and English cardinals who backed Rome.
 Except for those who didn’t.
 Yeah, I know it gets confusing. è Welcome to church history.

-He appointed 24 cardinals, and all but 1 of them, French; ensuring the next several Popes would also be a pro-French interest.
+He appointed 24 cardinals; all but 1 of them, French; ensuring the next several Popes would also be a pro-French interest.
 Several of these cardinals were his relatives.
 While Clement V’s papacy was abysmal, probably the most shameful moment was his consent to the destruction of the Templars.